kaxing/simple-telegram-gpt-bot/README.md

-A simple Telegram Chatbot using OpenAI GPT API
+A simple Telegram Chatbot using OpenAI GPT models
 ---

 ### One-click to start